 Homemade Fish Sticks.

-If you make them at home, you’ll be sure of the type of fish you put on the plate.
+If you make them at home, you will be sure of the type of fish you’re putting on the plate.

-Have you ever wondered: what fish is in the fish sticks we find on the market?
-Or: is it really cod being used, or maybe some inferior fish?
+Have you ever asked yourself: what kind of fish is in the commercial sticks?
+Or: is it really cod being used, or maybe some poor-quality fish?

 We can cook them in a pan, in the oven, or in an air fryer.

-I use various types of fish, whatever is fresh when I go to the fish market.
-So, for this recipe, any type of fish weighing no less than 1 lb (500 g) will work, allowing you to make fillets that resemble the shape and size of the commercial sticks.
+I use various types of fish, whatever is fresh when I visit the fish market.
+For this recipe, any fish at least 1.1 lbs in size will work to get fillets more similar to the shape and size of commercial sticks.

-To make them more appetizing, we’ll do a Sicilian-style breading, so even the blandest fish becomes more delicious and appetizing.
+Additionally, to make them more appetizing, we’ll make a Sicilian-style breading, so even the blandest fish becomes more delicious and appetizing.

-In my case, I had a freshly caught sea bass, fished by my husband, so I prepared them with this.
+In my case, I had a freshly caught sea bass by my husband, so I prepared them with this.

 - Preparation time: 20 Minutes